Submission

 Where should I submit my entry?

-The CSV file and the technical report should be sent as an email attachment to the email address: cadenzachallengecontact@gmail.com
+The CSV files and the technical report should be sent as an email attachment to the email address: cadenzachallengecontact@gmail.com

 Please use ICASSP2026 Submission <TEAM_ID> as the subject line.